 Even with some experience under your belt, most doulas do not make a huge income.
 Becoming a doula is a vocation and many of us could make much more money using skills learnt in our past lives!

 The work we do has value – to the families we serve and to society at large, but we still live in a culture that unvalues care work.
 You will be independent and self employed so you will be free to set your own fees.

 Getting the Word Out

 Most doulas would say that finding clients is a case of ‘what you put in is what you get out’.
-Marketing yourself in your local area, for example by networking and building relationships with other birthworkers, will pay dividends and we recommend that you glean as much information as you can about this aspect of your business on your preparation course, and ask your Mentor for guidance afterwards, if you feel you need it.
+Marketing yourself in your local area, for example by networking and building relationships with other birthworkers, will pay dividends and we recommend that you glean as much information as you can about this aspect of your business on your preparation course, and ask your Mentor or Companion for guidance afterwards, if you feel you need it.

 “The most important relationship for me was with my Mentor.
 We instantly clicked and I discovered that having a mentor, in my own experience, was an opportunity to assess myself, my choices, commitment, and sometimes fears.
 Like a doula’s doula, she stayed with me, helped me to discover my hidden strengths, face my fears and trust my instincts, she cared, and was there for me and that was very important.
 She didn’t tell me what to do; she shared information and gave me the space to find my own answers, which helped me to grow.”

 Most of us would agree that being a doula is a privilege and we gain immense satisfaction from working with our clients.
 We do hope that you, too, find fulfilment in your new role as a doula.